Constraints imposed by the partial wave amplitudes on the decays of $J=1,2$ mesons: Deriving the PWA s PWAs

-The $D/S-$ratio is nothing but the ratio $G_2/G_0$.
-This value can be used to estimate the ratio ($g_3/g_2$) of the coupling constants\footnote{The coupling constants $g_2$ and $g_3$ are related to the ones listed in Table \ref{2pluspar} through the relation, $g_2 = \sqrt{2}\cos\beta_t~g_c^{PT}$ and $g_3 = \sqrt{2}\cos\beta_t~g_d^{PT}$, where $\beta_t (=11^\circ)$ is the angle of mixing between the $2^{++}$ iso-singlets.}.
-We find that, in the absence of non-local interactions, $G_2/G_0=-0.023$, which is an order of magnitude smaller than the experimentally estimated value.
-Thus, non-local interactions become essential to explain the $D/S-$ratio for this decay.
+\end{widetext} The $D/S-$ratio can be used to estimate the ratio ($g_d^{PT}/g_c^{PT}$) of the coupling constants.
+We find that, in the absence of nonlocal interactions, $G_2/G_0=-0.018$, which is an order of magnitude smaller than the experimentally extracted value.
+Thus, nonlocal interactions become essential to explain the $D/S-$ratio for this decay.
+For the $D/S-$ratio to be equal to the value mentioned in the PDG, the ratio of the coupling constants must be $g_d^{PT}/g_c^{PT}=-0.209$ GeV$^{-2}$.
+This ratio is also of the same order of magnitude as $1/M_{\pi_2}^2$.
+Finally, the decay width is given by